If it's an emergency, you can call:

 The first time you complete a referral you will be prompted to create a new portal account.
 Registering for an account is quick and easy, and you only need to do it once.
 To ensure the information you submit is secure, you will be required to log into your account every time you access the portal.
 Further support including a portal user guide and walk through videos are available on the portal overview page.

-The referral process and link to the Children and Young People's Portal is accessed through the Local Safeguarding Children Board website.
+The referral process and link to the Children and Young People's Portal is accessed through the Suffolk Safeguarding Partnership children's website.

 Contact social care services quickly and easily by webchat